 Why five?
 These are the grapes that they grow that worked well in Bordeaux and that they could blend well.
 They have a shorter growing season.
 So they would get caught out by the fact that this year, one grape or another would do better or worse.
 And maybe with rain during harvest or maybe would get you to know hail during the flowering or something.
 They would have to blend back and forth to get a well-balanced wine.

 Good Condition for Grape in Napa

 In Napa, they get good conditions, usually seven years out of 10.
 In Bordeaux, you get good conditions two years out of 10.
 And they have a very long growing season.
 So it’s straightforward for them to get their grapes fully ripe most years.
 Bordeaux rarely sells a hundred percent cabernet sauvignon, even a hundred percent Merlot.
 In Napa routinely do that.
 Though many of the Cabernet Sauvignon.
 People here are 75% Cabernet lovers, then maybe twenty-five percent Merlot or a little bit of Malbec.
 Or something to round out the flavor.

 Why Cabernet Sauvignon?

-Another Reason for Merlot Popularity
+Another Reason for Merlot’s Popularity

-Now there are other wines which are important also.
+Now there are other wines that are important also.
 They’re a part of that Malbec.
 Malbec is becoming more and more popular.
 Most people know their Malbec from Argentina.
 And Cabernet Franc, the grape very similar to Cabernet Sauvignon.
 But the skin is thinner.